Joint Uplink-Downlink Cell Associations for Interference Networks with Local Connectivity: Introduction

 \subsection{Document Organization}

 In Section~\ref{sec:model}, we present the problem setup.
 In Section~\ref{sec:dl}, we discuss previous work on zero-forcing CoMP transmission schemes for the downlink.
-We then present inner bounds for the puDoF of the uplink in Section~\ref{sec:ul}, and prove the converse for zero-forcing schemes in Section~\ref{sec:conv}.
+We then present bounds for the puDoF of the uplink in Section~\ref{sec:ul}, and prove the converse in Sections ~\ref{sec:conv} and ~\ref{sec:convul2}.
 In Section~\ref{sec:uldl}, we present new achievable puDoF values when the average of the uplink and downlink is considred.
 We finally present concluding remarks in Section~\ref{sec:conclusion}.